YosysHQ/yosys/docs/source/getting_started/example_synth.rst

    :doc:`/cmd/clean` can also be called with two semicolons after any command, for example we could have called :yoscrypt:`opt_expr;;` instead of :yoscrypt:`opt_expr; clean`.
-It is generally beneficial to run :cmd:ref:`clean` after each command as a quick way of removing disconnected parts of the circuit which have been left over.
 You may notice some scripts will end each line with ``;;``.
+It is beneficial to run :cmd:ref:`clean` before inspecting intermediate products to remove disconnected parts of the circuit which have been left over, and in some cases can reduce the processing required in subsequent commands.

 .. todo:: consider a brief glossary for terms like adff